-Web service is a case of a service-oriented architecture (SOA) which represents functionality of web application.
+Web service is a case of a service-oriented architecture (SOA) which represents the functionality of web applications.
 It did not use directly in front end as it is a bridge between user interface and backend which uses the standard HTTP protocol and it has specific data representation methods like XML, JSON etc.

 Web service is also called as HTTP Wrapper around API which presents different services that belong to a specific application, through a web interface, so other applications or microservices can interact with those services, even when the involved systems are written in different programming languages and running on different OS platforms.